elB4RTO/zsh-themes/antares/README.md

 #### Updating

-Keep the installed theme up-to-date by cloning this repo in a folder of you choice and linking instead of copying, so that at any time you can pull the latest updates in the repo folder and they will be reflected to the installed file by magic<br/>
+Keep the installed theme up-to-date by cloning this repo in a folder of your choice and use file linking instead of copying, so that at any time you can pull the latest updates in the repo folder and they will be reflected to the installed file by magic 🪄<br/>